bourne44/cachefence/README.md

 ## Observability

 Every cache tracks what it's doing.
-Read `cache.stats` to watch the mechanisms work — especially `stampedes_prevented`, the count of database queries you *didn't* make:
+Read `cache.stats` to watch the mechanisms work.
+Especially `stampedes_prevented`: the count of database queries you *didn't* make.

 ```python
 await asyncio.gather(*(get_user(1) for _ in range(500)))